Publications Details

 Beresh, Steven J.; Smith, Justin S.; Henfling, John F.; Grasser, Thomas W.; Spillers, Russell W.

-A sub-scale experiment has been constructed using fins mounted on one wall of a transonic wind tunnel to investigate the influence of fin trailing vortices upon downstream control surfaces.
-Data are collected using a fin balance instrumenting the downstream fin to measure the aerodynamic forces of the interaction, combined with stereoscopic Particle Image Velocimetry to determine vortex properties.
+A subscale experiment has been constructed using fins mounted on one wall of a transonic wind tunnel to investigate the influence of fin trailing vortices upon downstream control surfaces.
+Data were collected using a fin balance instrumenting the downstream fin to measure the aerodynamic forces of the interaction, combined with stereoscopic particle image velocimetry to determine vortex properties.
 The fin balance data show that the response of the downstream fin essentially is shifted from the baseline single-fin data dependent upon the angle of attack of the upstream fin.
 Freestream Mach number and the spacing between fins have secondary effects.
-The velocimetry shows that the vortex strength increases markedly with upstream fin angle of attack, though even an uncanted fin generates a noticeable wake.
-No variation with Mach number can be discerned in the normalized velocity data.
-Correlations between the force data and the velocimetry suggest that the interaction is fundamentally a result of an angle of attack superposed upon the downstream fin by the vortex shed from the upstream fin tip.
+The velocimetry shows the increase in vortex strength with upstream fin angle of attack, but no variation with Mach number can be discerned in the normalized velocity data.
+Correlations between the force data and the velocimetry indicate that the interaction is fundamentally a result of an angle of attack superposed upon the downstream fin by the vortex shed from the upstream fin tip.
 The Mach number influence arises from differing vortex lift on the leading edge of the downstream fin even when the impinging vortex is Mach invariant.
+Copyright Clearance Center, Inc.